Close Menu

 Female Health & Wellness Nutrition Speaker | $1,000

-This funding would provide a nutritionist to speak to female student-athletes about how to fuel a women's body for high-intensity sport.
-This speaker would be available to all female student athletes either via an in-person workshop, presentation or online webinar.
-We can also open it up to the general female population at Whitworth as well.
-A female nutritionist, opposed to a general sports nutritionist, would be able to specifically speak to our female athletes and address their concerns about how the female body responds differently to foods, stress and physical activity, especially at a collegiate athlete level.
+This grant provided funding for a nutritionist to speak to female student-athletes about how to fuel a woman’s body for high-intensity sports.
+A female nutritionist, as opposed to a general sports nutritionist, was able to speak specifically to female athletes and address their concerns about how the female body responds differently to foods, stress and physical activity, especially at a collegiate athlete level.

 Women in Finance Curriculum Materials | $2,400